On a new prediction of Causal Quantum Mechanics for the two-slit interference experiment with electrons: Abstract

 \section{Abstract}

-The Bohm-de Broglie quantum mechanics has made possible to calculate the trajectories of electrons in a typical double-slit experiment[C. Philippidis et al., Il Nuovo Cimento, 52 B, 15-28 (1979)].
+The causal quantum mechanics (\ie Bohmian or de Broglie-Bohm or Bohm-de Broglie quantum mechanics) has made possible to calculate the trajectories of electrons in a typical double-slit experiment [C. Philippidis et al., Il Nuovo Cimento, 52 B, 15-28 (1979)].
 The trajectories do not correspond to an uniform movement but to an accelerated one.
 The acceleration is caused by the quantum potential.
 From the quantum theoretical point of view, there is a probability for the electron to emit photons, with a certain emission power, during its movement from the slits to the screen.
-According to the Copenhagen interpretation we found that the emission power is strictly zero because the electron moves as a free particle after it leaves the slit and before reach the screen.
+We find a quantum general formula for the emission power of photons, valid independently of the interpretation.
+Then, according to the Copenhagen interpretation, this formula gives a strictly zero value for the emission power because the electron moves as a free particle after it leaves the slit and before reach the screen.
 Then, there is no emission of photons.
-On the other hand, in the case of the BdB interpretation, we obtain a general formula for the emission power, from which we can make two predictions: one is for the case of an ensemble, that is, a statistical prediction that coincides, as it was to hope, with the prediction of the interpretation of Copenhagen: zero emission.
-The other is for the case of an individual event, that is, an electron that follows a trajectory, and this concept exists in the BdB interpretation, and the result, for a concrete real experiment, is a very tiny but not a zero value.
-We give an idea of the type of spectrum that could be found.
-This effect, if measured, would constitute an indirect test in favor of the existence of Bohmian trajectories.
-Therefore, far from contradicting Copenhagen's interpretation, BdB's interpretation, besides reproducing their same results, also says something about the sub-quantum world so, instead of looking directly for the trajectories of the electrons we can try to measure their emitted radiation.
+In the case of the causal interpretation, the emission power results, for a concrete real experiment, in a very tiny but not a zero value, driven by the square of the quantum potential gradient.
+We give an idea of the type of spectrum that could be measured.
+A brief idea of a possible experimental arrangement in order to detect this effect, is given.